lyze/xetex-js/README.md

 # xetex-js

-This is a port of XeTeX to JavaScript.
+This is a port of XeTeX to JavaScript using Emscripten.

 See the example for usage in a web browser.
 Compilation of LaTeX documents occurs strictly in the browser.
 Since filesystem access needs to be emulated,